Instances of Internet shutdowns in India, i.e. state imposed blanket bans on access to internet

 Dipak Birolia, cotton bales trader in Adilabad town in state of Telangana expressed his concerns

-about how the long term Internet Shutdown affected his export business.
+about how a long-term Internet shutdown affected his export business.

 an export business that requires the filing of various bills etc. Since there was no Internet, we